Quinn’s debut at QB, strong second half on defense key Warriors in rivalry victory

 “I’m excited to show people what we’re really about,” Tuscola junior Jordan Quinn said.
 “Compared to other teams, they might not think we’re up to their standard.
 But we’re here to show them that we are.”

-Quinn’s debut as a starting quarterback included two touchdown runs and a scoring pass as he helped Tuscola to its 15th consecutive Cola Wars victory, this one a 30-13 triumph versus rival Arcola.
+Quinn’s debut as a starting quarterback included one touchdown run and a scoring pass as he helped Tuscola to its 15th consecutive Cola Wars victory, this one a 30-13 triumph versus rival Arcola.

 Quinn wasn’t yet born the last time the Warriors (1-0) came up short on the football field against the Purple Riders (0-1), in 1997.